Ismail-elkorchi/dir-archiver/README.md

 Usage: dir-archiver --src <path-to-directory> --dest <path-to-file>.zip --exclude folder-name file-name.extention

 Options:
   --src             The path of the folder to archive.
   --dest            The path of the zip file to create.
+  --includebasedir  Includes a base directory at the root of the archive.
+                    For example, if the root folder of your project is named "your-project", setting includeBaseDirectory to true will
+                    create an archive that includes this base directory.
+                    If this option is set to false the archive created will unzip its content to the current directory.
   --exclude         Specify a list with the names of the files and folders to exclude
 ```